kristianmandrup/typescript-ast-processor/docs/query/node-testers.md

   }
 ```

+In order to avoid duplication, we might well use a clever `reduce` in order to re-use the query logic for both methods and only return sub-query results for queries that return a value.
+We will also likely further optimize the query, such as caching results and possibly performing sub-queries asynchronously.

-The `result` function would then filter and/or format the result for "consumption", such that f.ex keys with `undefined` values are stripped out.
+Note that in the example, the `result` function would filter and/or format the result for "consumption", such that f.ex keys with `undefined` values are stripped out (will likely instead be done in the reducer mentioned).

 ## Querying lists